slasherdude/SENG5199/Project_0_Python.md

 If Python is new to you go through *https://developers.google.com/edu/python*

+## Instructions
-## For every problem, write a main function that tests your code with a few sample test cases.
+-  For every problem, write a main function that tests your code with a few sample test cases.
+-  If you have questions please feel free to Slack me anytime
+-  The goal of this project is to get you familiarized with some of the main functions of Python

 ## Q1: Basic String Manipulation